pasharkey/OPMStatusSkill/README.md

 $ yarn test
 ```

+### Python Installation

+This project was created using python version 2.7+.
+Ensure you have python installed on your machine

+#### Tests

+I used the Amazon build in AWS Lambda testing tool for debugging and testing.
+I have yet to create test cases in python.

 ### Packaging for deployment

-Included in the code is a script to package all the resources necssary for deploying OPM Status on Amazon Lambda.
+Included in both the typscript and python code base is a script to package all the resources necssary for deploying OPM Status on Amazon Lambda.
 To create the zip to upload within Lambda, navigate to the **package/** directory and run the script

 ```sh
 $ ./package.sh